enricollen/enricollen.github.io/_posts/2024-05-30-Master-Thesis.md

 *On the Effectiveness of Deepfake Detection on Multimodal Fake News*

-For my Master Thesis i worked on the Deepfake Detection topic.
+My Master Thesis, conducted in collaboration with ISTI-CNR of Pisa, focused on the topic of Deepfake Detection.
 Today, the misinformation spreads rapidly, detecting deepfakes and fake news has become crucial.
 However, there was a lack of research on combining these two areas.
 My thesis aims to bridge this gap by proposing a new type of analysis that combines the detection of deepfakes and fake news.